Hao-Laboratory/OAM-Ctrl/README.md

 OAM-Ctrl is the open source code of the paper "**Generation of Arbitrary Longitudinal Polarization Vortices by Pupil Function Manipulation**".

-- **Please cite this paper if you use this code for the related calulation in your work.**
+- **Please cite this paper if you use this code for the related calculation in your work.**
-- Current code is for proof of the concept only.
-Correspondence and requests of faster version (1000-time acceleration) should be addressed to Xiang Hao (haox@zju.edu.cn).
+- The current code is for proof of concept only.
+Correspondence and requests for a faster version (1000-time acceleration) should be addressed to Xiang Hao (haox@zju.edu.cn).
 - [DOI: 10.1002/adpr.202000087](https://onlinelibrary.wiley.com/doi/10.1002/adpr.202000087)

 ## Getting Started

-- The code are named with the index of the figures in the paper.
+- The code is named with the index of the figures in the paper.
 - Run the code, and you can obtain the corresponding result in the paper.

 ### Prerequisites